artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 * You can select the country(ies) where the EORI field will be validated.
 * You can customize the label and placeholder of the NIF/CIF/NIE, VIES VAT number or EORI field.
 * You can customize the error message of the field NIF/CIF/NIE, VIES VAT number or EORI.
+* You can customize the error message if the maximum number of requests to the VIES VAT number verification API is exceeded.
 * Add and require phone and email fields in shipping form.
 * You can remove the phone and email fields from the default address.
 * You can display and customize an error message for the billing form using the `apg_nif_display_error_message` and `apg_nif_error_message` filters.